Improving RCT-Based Treatment Effect Estimation Under Covariate Mismatch via Calibrated Alignment: Alignment Objective Details

 Following \citet{ganin2016domain}, we introduce a domain discriminator $g_\omega : \R^d \to [0,1]$ trained to distinguish OS from RCT embeddings, while the RCT encoder $\phi^r$ is trained to fool it.
 Let $s_j = 1$ for OS units and $s_i = 0$ for RCT units.
 The adversarial alignment objective is

 which is maximized over $\omega$ and minimized over $\phi^r$ via a gradient reversal layer \citep{ganin2016domain}.
-At the minimax equilibrium, $g_\omega \equiv 1/2$, implying that the embedding distributions are indistinguishable.
-We do not use adversarial alignment in our experiments because (i)~it introduces a second network and alternating optimization, making training less stable, and (ii)~preliminary runs showed no improvement over the simpler MMD objective; we include it here for completeness.
+At the minimax equilibrium, $g_\omega \equiv 1/2$, implying that the embedding distributions are indistinguishable. {We omit adversarial alignment from the experiments} because it introduces a second network and alternating optimization, making training less stable; we include it here for completeness.